Buy side vs sell side data room hero.

 • Tens of thousands of documents requiring enterprise-scale indexing

 Ellty is direct about its scope.
 It's not trying to replace Datasite for a $500M acquisition.
-It's built for the earlier-stage founder who needs a professional, functional data room fast - without months of onboarding or an enterprise contract.
+It's built for teams who needs a professional, functional data room fast - without months of onboarding or an enterprise contract.

 Common mistakes on each side of the deal